ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 ## (Continued)

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000050_152e1f6ffb90954b1273929906068173a49ddcd403227923bdebba3311e3ac99.png)
-**Description**: The image displays the text "NOTES TO THE FINANCIAL STATEMENTS" in a simple, sans-serif font.
-The color of the text is a muted purple or mauve hue, and the words are arranged on two lines, with "NOTES TO THE" above "FINANCIAL STATEMENTS."
+**Description**: The image displays the text "NOTES TO THE FINANCIAL STATEMENTS" in a dark rose-colored font.
+The words "NOTES TO THE" are stacked on top of "FINANCIAL STATEMENTS," creating a two-line heading effect.
+The text is set against a white background.

 Year ended 31 December 2021